truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommand Storage Management.md

 ## Adding a Dataset

-1. In the pool's menu, click *CREATE DATASET*
+1. In the pool's menu, click *CREATE DATASET*.
 2. Name the dataset(s) and set how many you want to create.
 3. Select a profile or apply custom settings to the dataset(s), then click *CREATE*.